alttch/eva3/doc/lm/macros.rst

 If defined, macro named **system/autoexec** is launched automatically at the controller startup.
 This macro is not always the first one executed, as far as some initial :doc:`decision-making rules<decision_matrix>` may call assigned macros, or some events may be handled before.
-In case macro is launched later than :ref:`logic variables<lvar>` or other loadable items update their status (e. g. due to slow connection with :ref:`MQTT server<mqtt_>`) it's recommended to use :ref:`sleep<m_sleep>` function to do a small delay.
+In case a macro is launched later than :ref:`logic variables<lvar>` or other loadable items update their status (e. g. due to slow connection with :ref:`MQTT server<mqtt_>`) it's recommended to use :ref:`sleep<m_sleep>` function to do a small delay.